purug2000/IP_Exp/Readme.md

 IP Playground :D

 This is My Image Processing Playground.
-These are the various hobby programs that I make, or made while prototyping various of my projects.
+These are some of the hobby programs that I make, or made while prototyping various of my projects.
-'
+\n'
-'
+\n'
-'
+\n'
-'
+\n'
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''